jasonchen1001/ecomm-pricing-strategy/outputs/pricing_strategy_report.md

 ##### Sentiment Distribution Characteristics
 - Overall positive sentiment, with more than half of the reviews being positive
-- High sentiment scores indicate good customer satisfaction
+- High sentiment score indicates good user satisfaction
 - Need to monitor negative reviews for timely improvements

 #### 3. Price Adjustment Suggestions 💰